BABI YAR TODAY: TOPOGRAPHY OF TERROR

 BABI YAR AFTER THE WAR

 In the early hours of liberation on November 6, 1943, the population of Kyiv amounted to nothing more than 180 000 citizens of Apr.
 400 000 in September 1941.
-The territory of the war-time Syrets concentration Camp was turned into a temporary camp for German POWs.
+The territory of the wartime Syrets concentration Camp was turned into a temporary camp for German POWs.
 As for the ravine of Babi yar, it was left to no changes in the course of the first after-war years.
-The new year of 1944 faced an issue of the resurrection of the city infrastructure of Kyiv, who would soon welcome hundreds of thousands of former inhabitants on their way from evacuation and army service.
+The new year of 1944 faced an issue of the resurrection of the city infrastructure of Kyiv, which would soon welcome hundreds of thousands of former inhabitants on their way from evacuation and army service.
 A state commission evaluated the damage of the German occupation at 10 billion rubles.
-The historical district of ‘Kurenevka’, which had historically included the Babi yar ravine, faced the devastating transport, sewer, and water systems.
-In order to ensure delivery of the raw material supply for the ever-growing capacities of the building enterprises, a part of the Babi Yar ravine was assigned for a sand quarry as late as October 1944.
+The historical district of ‘Kurenevka’, which had historically included the Babi yar ravine, faced devastating transport, sewer, and water systems.
+In order to ensure delivery of the raw material supply for the ever-growing capacities of the building enterprises, a part of the Babi Yar ravine was assigned to a sand quarry as late as October 1944.
 The city plan for 1948-1950 would already include clauses on the erection of a memorial park to commemorate the victims of the Nazi crimes in Babi yar, initially planned for the inauguration for 1950.

 To preserve Kyiv’s general layout, a number of roads next to the former Syrets concentration camp and Babi yar, are to be paved: the modern Ryzhska (1953), Sсhuceva (1953), Olena Teliha (1957) retrospectively.
 As early as 1950, regardless of the previous plans for a commemoration park with a monument, the city authorities authorized the so-called ‘Measures aimed at preventing the outgrowth of the Babi yar ravine’ by means of hydraulic deposition of soil from the nearby brickworks.
-A new agenda prescribed almost complete leveling off the Babi yar ravine to the level of the surrounding area, including its upper spurs, a site of the mass killings in 1941-1943 during the German occupation.
+A new agenda prescribed almost complete leveling of the Babi yar ravine to the level of the surrounding area, including its upper spurs, a site of the mass killings in 1941-1943 during the German occupation.
 The practical washing off the ravine was put into practice in 1954, including the location of the active gas pipeline.

 Gradually since 1954, the spurs of the Babi yar ravine had been washed off with soiled water, therewith dragging down the existing drain system, insufficient for the task from the very beginning.
-The problem was that the city bureaucrats decided to level the mainstream of the ravine with a pulp, a burdened stream of water, clay and sand, which was now pumped to Babi yar from the ‘Petrosky’ brick-yards № 1 and №2 (to the West) by means of a newly erected pipeline.
+The problem was that the city bureaucrats decided to level the mainstream of the ravine with a pulp, a burdened stream of water, clay, and sand, which was now pumped to Babi yar from the ‘Petrosky’ brick-yards № 1 and №2 (to the West) by means of a newly erected pipeline.
 The capacity of these brick enterprises had grown progressively in the years after the war and increased from 2.1 million bricks in 1945 to an enormous 31.7 million in 1950, four years prior to the washing of Babi yar.
 By the early 1950s, at least 30 enterprises of local and national importance were already in operation in the area.

 Millions of gallons of water with clay and sand, now a demanding issue for a drain system, starts to overflow the spurs of the ravine and swamp the surrounding infrastructure: the fact that was indicated in the reports already in 1957.
 On March 13, 1961, a seawall dam, which had been keeping liquid mass for seven years, finally collapsed.
 A wall of pulp four meters high flooded out and descended upon a ‘Kurenivka’ residential area to the North-West, drifting houses, cars and buses, trees, and people on its way.
 The flood damaged the local tram depot and ‘Spartak’ stadium, the latter was filled with liquid mass up to the upper tribune.
 The official governmental estimates voiced 145 victims of the disaster with another 143 hospitalized.
 The later estimations, based on the population density and residential records, gives the figure close to 1500 those, drown in clay and sand.

 Already in 1962, the local authorities authorized the liquidation of the old Jewish cemetery of 26.9 hectares next to Babi yar ravine, from which the ‘Aktion 1005’ used to possess fences and tombstones for improvised crematories back in August-September 1943.
 That same year another clause assigned the erection of a TV center and later a sports complex on the site.
-The territory of the old Evangelistic cemetery to the East of Babi yar now has to free space for a television tower (should not be confused with a TV center to the North-East).
-In 1968 a new Oranzhereyna street connected Melnikova and Dorogozhyzka just 20 meters away from the site of the primary mass killings in 1941: the pavement works revealed another mass grave with apr.
+The territory of the old Evangelistic cemetery to the East of Babi yar now has free space for a television tower (should not be confused with a TV center to the North-East).
+In 1968 a new Oranzhereyna street connected Melnikova and Dorogozhyzka just 20 meters away from the site of the primary mass killings in 1941: the pavement works revealed another mass grave with Apr.
 300 corpses.
 The territory of the former ravine, now hardly descending on the terrain, is to be occupied with a new park of local importance, generally completed up to 1980.

 As early as 1971 the long-awaited decree enacted the commemoration of the victims of the German occupation with an erection of a monument within the upper spurs of the Babi yar ravine.
-July 2, 1976, Kyiv citizens finally witnessed the inauguration of ‘Monument to Soviet citizens and prisoners of war and officers of the Red Army, shot by the Nazis in Bani yar’.
+On July 2, 1976, Kyiv citizens finally witnessed the inauguration of ‘Monument to Soviet citizens and prisoners of war and officers of the Red Army, shot by the Nazis in Bani yar’.
 As conventionally in the other parts of the Soviet Union, the wording does not mention Jews, using the general ‘Soviet citizens’.
-Despite the previous leveling off the spurs of the ravine and reshaping the terrain, the construction works of the monument revealed human remains and a layer of ashes 10 cm thick.
+Despite the previous leveling off the spurs of the ravine and reshaping of the terrain, the construction works of the monument revealed human remains and a layer of ashes 10 cm thick.
 In 1991 the Monument was visited by U.S. President George Bush.
 As early as 1992 a new monument to the massacred members of the Ukrainian Insurgent Army (UPA) was erected to the North of the Soviet one.

 My 2017 video commemorating the memorial site.